-Michael E. Miller, PhD is an Associate Professor in the Department of Systems Engineering and Management and leads the Human Systems specialization.
+Michael E. Miller, PhD is an Associate Professor of Systems Integration in the Department of Systems Engineering and Management and leads the Human Systems specialization.
 Dr. Miller earned his PhD in Industrial and Systems Engineering, Human Factors Specialization, from Virginia Tech in 1993 and a MS from Ohio University in 1989, also in Industrial and Systems Engineering.

 Prior to joining AFIT in 2010, Dr. Miller spent more than 15 years with Eastman Kodak Company as a Systems and Human Factors engineer.
 Dr. Miller has contributed to more than 100 issued US patents on digital imaging and display systems, 30 peer-reviewed journal articles and numerous conference proceedings.
 He is a senior member of the Society for Information Display and the Institute of Industrial Engineers, as well as a member of INCOSE and HFES.